Ultimate guide to Disney Cruise Line: What to know about each of DCL’s cruise ships before you book

 2) Worlds of Marvel

 The Wish‘s Worlds of Marvel restaurant is an interactive dinner-and-a-show experience unlike anything on the other Disney cruise line ships.
-Here the menu is filled with dishes inspired by locations in the Marvel Cinematic Universe such as New York and Wakanda.
+Here the menu has dishes inspired by locations in the Marvel Cinematic Universe such as New York and Wakanda.
 Marvel super heroes Ant-Man and the Wasp (and a few surprise characters) appear on screens around the dining room throughout dinner as the storyline progresses.
-Be sure to stay until dessert so you don’t miss the live in-person finale.
+Be sure to stay until dessert so you don’t miss the live in-person finale with a certain kid from Queens, New York.

 3) 1923

 The more elegant of the three main dining rooms is 1923, which is divided into two smaller dining areas dedicated to Walt and Roy Disney, respectively.
 Both feature sketches, paintings, and models of animated Disney characters.
-With fresh California cuisine highlighted, you’ll be able to enjoy everything from perfectly cooked steaks to fresh tuna.
+With fresh California cuisine highlighted you’ll be able to enjoy everything from perfectly cooked steaks to fresh tuna.
+This is a great spot to have a date night with your partner if you don’t want to splurge for one of the adult-only restaurants.
+Just drop off any kids you may have brought with you at the kids club and enjoy an elevated dinner for two.

 Marceline Market replaces Cabanas as the breakfast and lunch “buffet option” on the Disney Wish, though it’s more of a fast-casual restaurant than a buffet since you don’t serve yourself.
 As you walk into Marceline Market you’ll find various food stations where salads, customizable pasta, and of course kid-friendly options are all plated for you by Cast Members.
-Marceline Market is open for breakfast and lunch as a buffet and a table service restaurant at dinner.
+Marceline Market is open for breakfast and lunch as a buffet.
+I love that I can get great charcuterie boards here, and then take them out to the deck to enjoy the view or as a snack while watching a movie in one of the theaters.

 5) Enchante (Adults Only)

-Enchante is one of two adults-only restaurant on the Disney Wish.
-The restaurant’s menu was crafted by three-Michelin-starred Chef Arnaud Lallement, while the decor is inspired by Lumiere from Beauty and the Beast
+Enchante is one of two adults-only restaurants on the Disney Wish.
+The restaurant’s menu was crafted by three-Michelin-starred Chef Arnaud Lallement and the decor is inspired by Lumiere from Beauty and the Beast.
+Meals here are an extravagant affair, with multiple courses and high-end ingredients and presentation.

 6) Palo Steakhouse (Adults Only)

-There’s a lot to see and do onboard the Disney Wish, including activities that can’t be found on any of the other Disney cruise ships.
+There’s a lot to see and do onboard the Disney Wish.
 Families can enjoy a ride on the AquaMouse, the first “Disney attraction at sea” where guests ride on a raft and pass by scenes inspired by Mickey Mouse’s adventures as they make their way around the ship on a water coaster.

 For some inside fun, get everyone together to play Disney Uncharted Adventure, an interactive game played through the DCL app, where you have to go on missions with different Disney characters to save the wishing star.